How to Select the Right Location to Invest in a House of Multiple Occupation

-Let’s face it HMOs are pretty popular these days and that means there’s more competition in the market, prices are higher and deals are harder to find.
-As ever the way to get the edge on the competition is being able to do your research properly.
-In today’s video, Rob looks at researching an area in-depth according to five criteria.
-Yield, demand, competition, supply and population.
+Let's face it, HMOs are pretty popular these days and that means there's more competition in the market, prices are higher and deals are harder to find.
+As ever, the way to get the edge on the competition lies in your ability to research the local area more effectively than the other investors working there.

 [0.20] Now, this particular research you can use to help you analyse and select target locations for HMOs anywhere in the UK, so whatever location you want to focus on, whether it's going to be York or Bristol or London or Newcastle, Hull, whatever location you want to look at.